Kitsunnneee/Communication-Analysis-Tool-for-Human-AI-Interaction-Driving-Simulator-Experiments-Screening-Test/README.md

 ```

 - I started with writing the **utils.py** function  which handled the basic functionalities of Extracting audio from each Video in the directory, creating segments for each audio and saving the same.
 For all of these tasks I have used PyDub.
 I have also added a **config.py** to make the task of naming the directories and models and split length easier in one place only.

-- Next I moved onto STT and Sentiment analysis task.
-Here I have used [**faster-whisper**](https://github.com/SYSTRAN/faster-whisper) library for transcription as it uses CTranslate2 which makes the inferencing much more faster.
-For sentiment I have used a library called [**pysentimiento**](https://arxiv.org/pdf/2106.09462) as it already contains Fine-trained model(by default uses BERTweet) for sentiment analysis which it downloads from HuggingFace and uses.
-When calculating the start of transcription of segments to match with the actual audio/video timestamp I have used this logic: I am keeping a count of any time a audio is silent using VAD(Voice Activity Detection).
-Whenever a segment is getting skipped due to VAD I keep a count of it.
-Now, When calculating the actual timestamp of the start of the segment in comparison with the actual Video/Audio I calculate the absolute start as absolute start -> segment index(taken from the filename) * the split length + 0(segment start) + 1 .
+- I used the [**faster-whisper**](https://github.com/SYSTRAN/faster-whisper) library for transcription, which leverages CTranslate2 for significantly faster inference times compared to the original Whisper implementation.
+- For sentiment analysis, I employed the [**pysentimiento**](https://arxiv.org/pdf/2106.09462) library.
+It comes with a fine-tuned sentiment classification model (default: BERTweet) that it downloads from HuggingFace for analysis.
+- To match transcription segments with actual audio/video timestamps, I used Voice Activity Detection (VAD) to count silent parts.
+For each skipped silent segment, I increment a counter.
+The actual timestamp of a segment is calculated as:
+absolute_start = segment_index * split_length + segment_start (0) + 1

 **For running all the model I have defaulted to 'cpu' due to personal GPU restriction**

-Below are attached metric from their paper for the benchmarks(done on mean MARCO F1 score for 10 runs) :
+Below are attached metric from their paper for the **benchmarks**(done on mean MARCO F1 score for 10 runs) for the models in pysentimiento :

 ![Benchmarks](https://github.com/Kitsunnneee/Communication-Analysis-Tool-for-Human-AI-Interaction-Driving-Simulator-Experiments-Screening-Test/blob/main/assets/Screenshot%202025-03-31%20at%201.08.20%E2%80%AFAM.png)